waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 \end{align*}
 $$

-After obtaining the probability density function of $c \vert w​$, we can think about what kind of random variable this pdf suggests, because eventually we want to know what is $\mathbb{E}(c \vert w)​$, the left hand side of equation (1).
-Since there is a covariance matrix inverse $\Sigma^{-1}​$ invovled, we can try to re-arrange the terms to make it look more like a multivariate Gaussian distribution.
-Since we do want to know $\mathbb{E}(c \vert w)​$, we need to know what is the mean of this new distribution.
+After obtaining the probability density function of $c \vert w$, we can think about what kind of random variable this pdf suggests, because eventually we want to know what is $\mathbb{E}(c \vert w)$, the left hand side of equation (1).
+Since there is a covariance matrix inverse $\Sigma^{-1}$ invovled, we can try to re-arrange the terms to make it look more like a multivariate Gaussian distribution.
+Since we do want to know $\mathbb{E}(c \vert w)$, we need to know what is the mean of this new distribution.

 First, we ignore the covariance determinant term as it is a constant and in Arora's setting, the covariance matrix is invertible -- "if the word vectors as random variables are isotropic to some extent, it will make the covariance matrix identifiable" (identifiable = invertible).
 The assumption "isotropic word embedding" here means that word embedding dimensions should not be correlated with each other.